tarantool/doc/doc/book/box/atomic/thread_model.rst

 The transaction processor thread executes all computer instructions up to a yield signal, and then switches to execute the instructions of another fiber.

-`Yields <app-yields>` must happen, otherwise the transaction processor thread would be permanently stuck on the same fiber.
+:ref:`Yields <app-yields>` must happen, otherwise the transaction processor thread would be permanently stuck on the same fiber.
 There are two types of these yields:

 ..  _thread_model-example: